Descendants of Redmond Hanlon

 Mary Flemming or Fleming was baptized February 20, 1824 in Athy, the daughter of William Flemming and Ellen Dunn of Mount Hawkins.
 The 1880 census gives her birthdate as 1820.
 The 1900 census gives her birthdate as June 1830 and the 1910 census as 1825.
 Her death certificate says she was 85 when she died, giving her a birth year of 1827.
 She died October 25, 1912 in Burlington, VT.
 According to her death certificate, she was the daughter of William and Eliza Flemming, both born in Ireland.

-Redmond and Mary had thirteen children, four of whom were still living in 1900.
+Redmond and Mary had thirteen children, four of whom were still living when Redmond died.
 Redmond is listed in the 1869/70 Burlington (Vermont) City Directory (p.44) as a laborer living on Water Street between King and Maple Streets.
 He was also listed as a laborer in the 1882/3 Gazetteer and Business Directory of Chittenden County, which lists his address as 37 Main St., Burlington and lists William H. Hanlon and John J. Hanlon at the same address.
 John J. Hanlon is found as John R. Hanlon and Redmond J. Hanlon in other records.
 Wives and daughters were not listed in the directory in 1882/3.
 Redmond Hanlon's name is given as Edmund Hanlon on his son William's marriage certificate but as Redmond in census records.
 His surname is sometimes spelled Hanlin and even Hamlin.
 In 1900, Redmond and Mary were living with their son William.
 Mary continued to live with William after Redmond died.
 A contributing cause of Mary's death was Bright's Disease, from which her son William also suffered.
 The 1910 census mistakenly says she emigrated in 1876.
 It also records that she could neither read nor write.
 The 1913 Burlington City Directory lists Mary Hanlon, widow, as having died on October 25, 1912.